Kirizii/SelfAssessment/Skills/Programming.md

   - variable:🖐️ used
   - constant:🖐️ used
   - scalar
-  - literal
+  - literal🖐️ used
   - expression:👂 heard
   - heap
   - function:🙋 explained
-  - procedure
+  - procedure:🎓 known
   - method:🖐️ used
   - class:🎓 known
   - prototype:👂 heard
-  - event
+  - event:👂 heard
   - type:🖐️ used
   - primitive types:🖐️ used
-  - reference types
+  - reference types:🎓 known
-  - flag
+  - flag:🖐️ used
   - lexical scope
   - code block:🖐️ used
   - conditions:🙋 explained